pakeke-constructor/cy/cy/readme.md

 cy.flush() -- Deletes all queued entities.
--- This makes it so you can delete entities mid-iteration
+-- (This makes it so you can delete entities mid-iteration.)

 ```